5 Days in Istanbul: A First-Time Visitor’s Itinerary Made Easy

 Grand Bazaar

-Sometimes described as the oldest shopping mall in the world, the Grand Bazaar is a dizzying series of covered streets filled with souvenirs for tourists, from decorative objects and hand-woven carpets to local clothing and sweets.
+Sometimes described as the world’s oldest shopping mall, the Grand Bazaar is a dizzying series of covered streets filled with souvenirs for tourists, from decorative objects and hand-woven carpets to local clothing and sweets.

-While it is essential to at least check out this centuries-old marketplace, bear in mind it can be a bit of an overwhelming (and overpriced) experience, given the crowds and touts.
+While it is essential to at least check out this centuries-old marketplace, bear in mind it can be a bit overwhelming (and overpriced) given the crowds and touts.

 Spice Market

 Also known as the Egyptian Bazaar, the Spice Market generally focuses more on foodstuffs than the Grand Bazaar.
-It has also become a bit of a tourist trap, but the buzzing atmosphere and aromatic smells make it worth a visit – though we’d recommend heading to a more local spot to purchase any sumac, pomegranate syrups, and Turkish delight you wish to take home.
+It has also become a bit of a tourist trap.
+Still, the buzzing atmosphere and aromatic smells make it worth a visit – though we’d recommend heading to a more local spot to purchase any sumac, pomegranate syrups, and Turkish delight you wish to take home.

 Mosque Of Suleyman The Magnificent

 The third great mosque of Istanbul, the Suleymaniye Mosque, was built by the renowned Suleyman the Magnificent in the mid-1500s.
-It remained the largest mosque in Istanbul until 2019 when the Camlica Mosque opened to the public.
+It remained the largest mosque in Istanbul until the Çamlıca Mosque opened to worshippers in 2019.

 Inside the religious complex, you’ll also find several elaborate mausoleums belonging to the imperial family.